stardog-union/launchpad-docs/voicebox.md

 Voicebox can use an Azure AI endpoint deployed within [Azure AI Foundry](https://azure.microsoft.com/en-us/products/ai-foundry).

 The following configuration options are used with Azure LLM in the Voicebox configuration file.
+Update the `AZURE_AI_ENDPOINT` in the server URL to point to your endpoint.

 | **Configuration Option** | **Available Options** |
 | --- | --- |